laneboysrc/rc-headless-transmitter/doc/architecture.md

 * Switch 3-position:  GND / Open / Vcc
 * Momentary: Open / Vcc (pull-down)

-For the analog inputs the *Transmitter input* holds the endpoint- (and where applicable center-point) calibration values.
+For the analog inputs the *Hardware input* holds the endpoint- (and where applicable center-point) calibration values.
-*Transmitter inputs* are usually setup once when configuring a newly built transmitter.
+*Hardware inputs* are usually setup once when configuring a newly built transmitter.

-In software, we reference *Transmitter input* as *transmitter_inputs*.
+In software, we reference *Hardware input* as *config.tx.hardware_inputs*.

 ### Logical inputs
-In the configuration one or more *Transmitter input* can be combined to form a *logical input* that can be referenced as user input by the mixer.
+In the configuration one or more *Hardware input* can be combined to form a *Logical input* that can be referenced as user input by the mixer.

-Like *Transmitter inputs*, *Logical inputs* are configured once for each physical transmitter hardware and do not need to be changed when configuring models.
+Like *Hardware inputs*, *Logical inputs* are configured once for each physical transmitter hardware and do not need to be changed when configuring models.

 Every logical input can have up to 5 *labels* that indicate the potential function of the input.
 This way one transmitter can have a Dual Rate switch, while another one can have a Dual Rate potentiometer.
 The mixers in the model configuration use the *labels* to retrieve the input values.